xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/ddos_attacks_webinar_with_cloudflare.md

 updated_at: '2017-01-30 21:11 +0400'
 identifier: ref_fJ7OXVPZ
 title: >-
-  DDoS attacks: what are they and how to protect your site.
+  DDoS Attacks: What Are They and How to Protect Your Site.
 Webinar with CloudFlare
 order: 100
 published: true